 Hot & Cold Spots

 This is the ultimate tell-tale sign you have air ducts issues.
 You’ve likely felt it before.
 You walk into a room and it’s too hot, or you walk down the stairs and it’s noticeably colder, more than 3 degrees.
 If this is the case, use a thermometer to confirm.
-Once you’re certain of the discrepancy you can call an HVAC professional.
-They’ll pinpoint the cause, come up with a plan, and put the plan to action.
+Once you’re certain of the discrepancy, call an HVAC professional.
+They’ll pinpoint the cause, come up with a plan, and put that plan to action.
+Learn more in our blog about how to fix your home's hot & cold spots.

 An easy way to check this is to place a piece of paper in front of the supply opening.
 If the paper doesn’t bend like it’s doing the limbo, something is preventing airflow.
 If you’re lucky, the damper on your register is closed and simply needs reopening.
 If that doesn’t work, you may need to call an HVAC expert.